yabee111/House_Pricing_Prediction/README.md

   - Rolling window to create subsets without being influenced by the time dimension and capture any possible trends
   - Response features to be devoid of time dependency
   - Cross Validation
-  - Mean Absolute Error to check prediction
+  - Mean Absolute Error to check accuracy
 - ModelB: Time-dependent time series forecasting:
   - Recurrent neural network with LSTM
   - Tune the hyperparameters